Caladesi Island State Park Guide

 Transportation

 The most common way to reach Caladesi Island is by taking the Caladesi Island Ferry from Honeymoon Island State Park.
-The ferry runs regularly throughout the day.
-Alternatively, you can walk from Clearwater Beach, but be prepared for a long walk, especially during high tide.
-Private boats can also access the island, with designated docking areas available.
+Honeymoon Island is accessible by car.
+Alternatively, you can walk from Clearwater Beach, but this is a long walk, especially during high tide.
+Private boats can also access the island.

 Opening Hours